RedHatInsights/playbook-dispatcher/README.md

 The structure of each event is validated using a JSON Schema defined in [ansibleRunnerJobEvent.yaml](./schema/ansibleRunnerJobEvent.yaml).
 Note that additional attributes (not defined by the schema) are allowed.

+For plain files, the expected content type of the uploaded file is `application/vnd.redhat.playbook.v1+jsonl`.
-The expected content type of the uploaded file is `application/vnd.redhat.playbook.v1+jsonl` for a plain file or `application/vnd.redhat.playbook.v1+gzip` if the content is compressed.
+For compressed files, the expected content type of the uploaded file is `application/vnd.redhat.playbook.v1+gzip` for gzip compressed files and `application/vnd.redhat.playbook.v1+xz` for xz compressed files.

 ### Non-standard event types